FriendsOfShopware/FroshPlatformThumbnailProcessor/src/Resources/store/en.md

 Any service provider that changes image sizes using the url parameter should also be compatible.

+After setting up and checking in the developer tools of your browser, you can also backup and delete the existing thumbnail folder.

 This plugin is part of [@FriendsOfShopware](https://store.shopware.com/en/friends-of-shopware.html).
 Maintainer from the plugin is: [Sebastian König (tinect)](https://github.com/tinect)